Babylon77/Nutrition-app/README.md

 - MongoDB for flexible data storage
 - The nutrition science community for BMR formulas and guidelines

+## 🚀 Deployment

+This app is configured for easy deployment on **Render**.
+See the detailed [Deployment Guide](./DEPLOYMENT.md) for step-by-step instructions.

+### Quick Deploy to Render

+1. Fork this repository
+2. Connect to Render
+3. Set environment variables
+4. Deploy!

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete instructions.

+## 📱 Development

 ---

 **Note**: This is an MVP (Minimum Viable Product) for user testing and feedback.
 Features and functionality will continue to evolve based on user needs and feedback.